rargelaguet/10x_gastrulation_TetChimera/README.md

 Data
 -------
-The data is currently not publicly available, we are working on this...
+Raw data is available at [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE204908).
+Parsed data can be downloaded in progress....

 <!-- The raw data is accessible at GEO ([GSEXXXX](XXXX)).
 The parsed data can be downloaded [here](XXXX) -->